Stay in the Loop

 Adam Elbohy (pronounced el-BOO-hee) just graduated from Upper Dublin High School in Montgomery County, and he spent the last two years in PMAY.
 “None of them were taking it seriously or planning on doing it professionally,” he says of the other students in his music classes at school.
 PMAY introduced him for the first time to “other kids with similar backgrounds [who] were also taking music seriously.”

-Elbohy started violin at an early age with group lessons at his school, some private lessons, then later his school orchestra and PMEA District Orchestra.
+Elbohy started violin at an early age with group lessons at his school, some private lessons, and then later his school orchestra and PMEA District Orchestra.
 But he had no musicians in his family, and his parents had attended college outside the US, so PMAY provided him crucial guidance during his junior and senior years.
 A mentor helped him apply for summer programs and colleges, prep for auditions and interviews, and contact college faculty whom he wanted to meet—PMAY pointed him toward faculty in its network, then Elbohy took the initiative to write emails, make plans with them, and make an impression.

-He earned acceptance to Oberlin College and Conservatory, but the tuition seemed impossibly high and no one in his family knew how to earn more financial aid.
+He earned acceptance to Oberlin College and Conservatory, but the tuition seemed impossibly high, and no one in his family knew how to earn more financial aid.
 Then, he remembers, PMAY staff recommended “reaching out to the [violin] teacher, which I had no idea was possible.
 But the teacher can vouch for you in the financial aid office.
 That's what made it possible for me to go to Oberlin.”

-Elbohy hopes that, in future years, PMAY can create more opportunities for its seniors and juniors to speak with younger students, who enroll as early as fifth grade.
-He didn’t have older music mentors as a child that age, but growing through PMAY later taught him that “whatever you're going through and whatever you have in the future, people are doing it and people have already done it.”
+Elbohy hopes that, in future years, PMAY can create more opportunities for its seniors and juniors to speak with younger students who enroll as early as fifth grade.
+He didn’t have older music mentors as a child that age, but growing through PMAY later taught him that “whatever you're going through and whatever you have in the future, people are doing it, and people have already done it.”

 A growing network of support

 Wong hopes PMAY can begin enrolling students in greater numbers each year.
 And as its alumni network grows larger and older, its current students will have connections in more professional spaces—2018 alum Na’Zir McFadden already assistant conducts the Detroit Symphony Orchestra.
-Wong promises, “as more and more of our students graduate and represent themselves, not only in classical music, but in Philadelphia, you'll see more and more students having more support.”
+Wong promises, “As more and more of our students graduate and represent themselves, not only in classical music but in Philadelphia, you'll see more and more students having more support.”

 Sign up for our newsletter